Posts Tagged ‘orkney’

 [[It should be noted here that Jupiter is only 1/1000 the mass of the Sun, revolves in an orbit far, far away, but is still capable of causing sunspots that would cause changes in the Earth atmosphere in the shape of ‘cold spells’, which we have named ‘Ice ages’.
 Jupiters influence is so strong probably because it rotates so fast (imagine one rotation in 10 hours only, for such a huge body, as does Saturn btw, something that generates huge inertia-> dark matter), spins which must have extra leverage in the equilibrium of the Sun that is very dependent on at least Jupiter’s orbital rotation.
 This is like the stability of the Earth roation depending predominantly on the orbit of the Moon.
 Although the stabilizing forces are enormous, they cannot be measured, let alone felt, only calculated.
 This is what they erroneously call ‘dark matter’, I think.

 It are these same hidden stresses that ‘kneed’ the innards of the planets and the Sun.
 The inertial potential of a spinning object (gyroscope) is not fully understood by science it seems to me, it is most probably related to the so-called ‘dark matter’ enigma, as I explain elsewhere.
-It is all a complete misunderstanding of gravity still on the side of science.]]
+It is all still a complete misunderstanding of gravity on the side of science, the Void of the STR., the demise of the Aether-concept.
+When the deep-field gets activated inertia emerges, so all the EM-fields create inertia, it is the same type inertia as of the ring systems (think of the uncanny rigid plane of Saturn’s ring system )]]

 The Neolithic Ice Age (NIA; 3800-2900 BCE)

-To understand the building activities of Stone Age Atlantic European people we do well to place them against a background of climate change as stated above and to learn from them to see our own future and future generations in that perspective and to build huge communal refuges also in times when there is no immediate need for them yet. (for instance as quarantaine for lethal epidemics).
+To understand the building activities of Stone Age Atlantic European people we do well to place them against a background of climate change as stated above and to learn from them to see our own future and future generations in that perspective and to build huge communal refuges also in times when there is no immediate need for them yet. (for instance as quarantaine for lethal epidemics), but also for the masses that will flee their own unbearable living conditions.

-The megalithic chamber is seen as initially a communal refuge place, or bad weather hide-out (fishermen on small islands, Brittany! dozens of chambers, Molene archipelago; for the dead?, or for the fish?), later evolving into multipurpose spaces (cosmological, clinical, healing), spaces where very seldom burials took place and where the bones were initially of those who perished in the refuge.
+The megalithic chamber is here seen as initially a communal refuge place, or bad weather hide-out (fishermen on small islands, Brittany! dozens of chambers, Molene archipelago; for the dead?, or for the fish?), later evolving into multipurpose spaces (cosmological, clinical, healing), spaces where very seldom burials took place and where the bones were initially of those who perished in the refuge and were left there.
 So death is definitely related to the chambers from the onset, but survival as well; this is the cornerstone of my theory.

 Burial in a megalithic chamber has as little to do with its original function as burial in a church has with the function of the church.
 Apart from that it is maintained here that the bones of people in the chambers are usually of those who died there and did not survive the cold spell they took refuge from.
 It is a totally different perspective from the archaeological paradigm of a Neolithic death-cult and it is probably with its wealth of better arguments a lot closer to the truth.